 ( . . . no final state . . . )

-- Five pages of my translations from Mallarmé’s Vers de circonstance included in issue 3 of the journal MOTE, edited by Dominic Hale in Edinburgh. dhale [at] ed [døt] ac [døt] uk for enquiries/pdf.
+- Five pages of my translations from Mallarmé’s Vers de circonstance included in issue 3 of the journal MOTE, edited by Dominic Hale. dhale [at] ed [døt] ac [døt] uk for enquiries/pdf.

 - Selections from my Sharing Little Sparta blog posts included in Volume 2 of the anthology The End of the World Project, edited by Richard Lopez, John Bloomberg-Rissman and T.C.
 Marshall.
 Free pdfs available from Moria (scroll way down to the bottom of the page); paper copies can be ordered through Lulu.com.